Course Catalog

 • A current Transient Agreement is required for each term of enrollment.

-Academic Dismissal
+Reenrollment After Academic Dismissal

-Students on Academic Dismissal will be required to meet with an One-Stop Advisor during the term of their dismissal.
+Students on Academic Dismissal will be required to meet with their One-Stop Advisor during the term of their dismissal.
 In making a determination of the student’s eligibility for reenrollment, the One-Stop Advisor will consider the following criteria:

 • Prior enrollment data including academic record, attendance, work ethics, conduct, input from instructors and other staff, etc.